What is spinal cord stimulation?

 The leads connect to an external device that allows you to send low levels of electricity into your spinal cord to disrupt pain signals from traveling to your brain.

-Dr. Abdallah can pre-program the device to prevent pain, or you can control your treatment based on the frequency and severity of your pain.
+Dr. Patel can pre-program the device to prevent pain, or you can control your treatment based on the frequency and severity of your pain.
 She offers the latest innovative stimulator technologies from:

 - Boston Scientific

-Dr. Abdallah chooses the stimulator model best suited for your condition, age, and pain level.
+Dr. Patel chooses the stimulator model best suited for your condition, age, and pain level.

 Am I a candidate for spinal cord stimulation?

-When other treatments don’t provide adequate pain relief, Dr. Abdallah may suggest a spinal cord stimulator to treat symptoms of:
+When other treatments don’t provide adequate pain relief, Dr. Patel may suggest a spinal cord stimulator to treat symptoms of:

 - Spinal cord injury